gig194x/Data_Analysis_Projects/BookStore_Analysis/README.md

   - Key insights from SQL and Power BI analysis.
   - Business recommendations.

-  **This presentation is intended for stakeholders with no technical background**
+  **Note: This presentation is intended for stakeholders with no technical background**

 ---